hatakkey/MAG-cups/docs/5G_session_verification.md

 ```
 ## 3. **Start call-trace for the session**

-A call-trace can be initiated using the below predefined script to verify session establishment in case of any issues
+A call-trace can be initiated using the below predefined script to verify session establishment in case of any issues.

 ```bash
 *A:CP1# configure log log-id 77